Dr-Dan/godot-fakeo-db/README.md

 ## About
 ### [Wiki](../../wiki)

+## Usage

+This addon is not production tested and will not be faster than handwritten code. 'foreach' being a prime example of this.

 ## Installation

 1. Either download from the Godot Asset Store or just copy fakeo_db into the 'addons' folder in your project.